COS-IT-FLOWS/COS-IT-FLOWS-Documentation/docs/RoadMap.md

 # Release RoadMap

+> **IMPORTANT**:
+> This project is currently in a very early development stage.
+This roadmap is a roadmap template for future releases.

 Regardless of the release type (major, minor, patch), the CoS-IT-FloWS system release process follows this roadmap.

 1. Identification of features and fixes to be included in the release.
 This is coordinated through the github page.